rragnarsd/covid_mobile_app/README.md

 ## About
 - Covid tracker which shows worldwide live data of confirmed, recovered, death cases etc.
 - User can also select any country and fetch covid related data from the API https://dsease.sh/.
+- The app is just for learning purposes.

 ## Packages
 - Http - https://pub.dev/packages/http